Frederick Barrett

-Frederick William Barrett (10 January 1883 - 3 March 1931) was a British stoker.
-After having served as a stoker on several ships, on 6 April 1912, he was hired aboard RMS Titanic as lead stoker.
-On 15 April 1912, while the ship was sinking, Barrett boarded lifeboat No. 13 and took command of it, thus surviving the disaster.
-He later testified before commissions of inquiry into the sinking of the ship and continued to work in the navy until the 1920s.
-In 1923, after losing his wife Mary Anne Jones, he remained in Liverpool and worked ashore as a logger.
+Frederick William Barrett (10 January 1883 – 3 March 1931) was a British fireman who was one of the leading firemen aboard the and was in Boiler Room No. 6 when the ship struck the iceberg, opening several compartments to the ocean.
+While the ship was sinking, Barrett boarded lifeboat No. 13 and was given command of it, thus surviving the disaster.
+He later testified before commissions of inquiry into the sinking of the ship and continued to work in the merchant marine until the 1920s.

-He died of pulmonary tuberculosis in 1931.

-Biography

-Youth and career
+Early life and career

 Frederick William Barrett was born on 10 January 1883 in Bootle, near Liverpool.
-He was the only surviving child of Henry Charles Barrett (1862-1909), a Devon workman, and Mary Barrett (née Morgan) (1864-?) of Birkenhead.
-On 4 October of the same year, he was baptized in St. John's Church in Bootle.
-Little is known about his youth, but the census of 1891 indicates that he was a wheelwright and his father a woodworker.
+He was the only surviving child of Henry Charles Barrett (1862–1909), a Devon workman, and Mary Barrett (née Morgan) (1864–?) of Birkenhead.
+On 4 October of the same year, he was baptised at St. John's Church in Bootle.

+Little is known about his youth, but the census of 1891 indicates that he was described as being a "carman" and his father was described as being a timber labourer.